/

 Some people in the early stages of their new business give part of their time for free to gain traction.

-Even established businesses give their employees time away for free as part of the 1-1-1 model.
 In the case of Salesforce, 1-1-1 was a foundational principle.
 Last I checked, this approach hadn’t hurt Salesforce’s business.

-Why give away anything first?
+Why give value first?

-a) Your average sales cycle may get shorter over time
+Your average sales cycle may get shorter.